(Full time) 2023 start

 Study abroad

-On the four year MEng, BEng degree course, you can choose to spend your third year studying abroad.
-The optional study abroad year does not extend your studies – you simply complete your third year at one of the universities in our international partner programme.
-You then return to Leeds to complete your final year.
+On the four-year MEng, BEng degree course, you can choose to spend a year studying abroad.
+The optional study abroad year does not extend your studies – you simply complete a year at one of the universities in our international partner programme.

 Studying abroad is a unique opportunity to travel further afield whilst gaining invaluable skills and experience that could enhance your future employability and career prospects too.